 You can run DevPartner coverage analysis sessions during the development and testing phases of the software development cycle.
-Developers use DevPartner prior to significant milestones (code check-in, unit testing, integration, internal release) and when the code base for an application or component becomes relatively stable to ensure that the desired level of testing or execution has been reached.
+Developers use DevPartner prior to significant milestones (code check-in,

 Software testers can also use DevPartner during routine regression testing and reliability testing to ensure that applications and components have been thoroughly exercised under test conditions prior to release or deployment.